Skip to content

 5 | Crimp Cable Ends

 Fit the first end of your cable with a lobed washer and crimp sleeve.
-Use the Cut & Crimp Multi-Tool to firmly set the crimp.
+Use the Cable Bullet Crimper to firmly set the crimp.
 Each sleeve will receive 2 crimps, one at each end.

 CAUTION: A properly crimped cable end is essential to maintaining the integrity and safety of your cable.
 A weak connection will slip over time and fail against an impact load.